grafana/explore-profiles/README.md

 ![image](https://github.com/grafana/pyroscope-app-plugin/assets/23323466/f8664c95-3c5a-4666-b00a-917b767e0c3c)

 7. Specify "`ops`" or "`prod`" for `Target`.
 Click `Deploy` button
 8. Wait for the release to be deployed.
-Monitor [#pyroscope-ops](https://raintank-corp.slack.com/archives/C04TRP742NN) channel on Slack for a confirmation message from Argo.
+Monitor [#pyroscope-ops](https://raintank-corp.slack.com/archives/C04TRP742NN) channel on Slack: **Be sure to click "approve" in the workflow posted in the slack channel to complete the process**

 Below you can find source code for existing app plugins and other related documentation.